Applicants can become an Oregon Notary Public by taking the following steps:

 - Submit it to the Secretary of State with the $40 application fee.

-- Once your oath is filed, you'll receive an email with your Certificate of Authorization and Commission Certificate.
+- Receive your Certificate of Authorization and Commission Certificate.

 - Submit your Certificate of Authorization to a maker of rubber stamps.